qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 particular features of the algorithms based on them.
-Once you have correctly configured the system, you will be able to execute external algorithms from any component like the toolbox or the graphical modeler, just like you do with any other geoalgorithm.
+Once you have correctly configured the system, you will be able to execute external algorithms from any component like the toolbox or the graphical modeler, just like you do with any other algorithm.

-By default, all algorithms that rely on an external application not shipped with QGIS are not enabled.
+By default, algorithms that rely on an external application not shipped with QGIS are not enabled.
-You can enable them in the settings dialog.
+You can enable them in the Processing settings dialog if they are installed on your system.
-Make sure that the corresponding application is already installed in your system.

 A note for Windows users